419Labs/starknet-ecosystem.com/README.md

 ### Community driven

 We have created a dedicated Telegram channel to manage quickly Pull Request and the starknet-ecosystem.com project.
-Your participation

-In coming weeks we will create a dedicated Telegram channel with ppl having the rights to accept your Pull Request.
-By the way, you can be one of those!
+By joining the Telegram channel you'll be informed immediately when a new Project is coming out of stealth mode.

 ## Conclusion